Wirtschaftswissenschaftliche Fakultät at the Uni Göttingen

 Further information provided by the department

-Special features regarding the international orientationResearch-based teaching, focused on the issues of the globalised economy; Comprehensive support for semesters abroad thanks to qualified international coordinators and scholarship programmes for select partner universities; Guaranteed and transparent recognition of international credits; Partner universities in (almost) all regions of the world, with focus on Latin America and Asia; International dual-degree programmes with renowned partner universities; International visiting assistant professors; Integration of foreign languages into the programmes.
+Special features regarding the international orientationResearch-oriented teaching focused on the problems of the globalised economy; comprehensive support for semesters abroad through qualified foreign coordinators and scholarship programmes for selected partner universities; secure and transparent recognition of academic achievements from abroad; partner universities in (almost) all regions of the world with a focus on Latin America, Europe and Asia; international double degree programmes with renowned partner universities; international guest lecturers; English-language Master's programme in Development Economics.

 (S)-Students' judgements (F)-Facts (P)-Professors' judgements